unibo-dtm-se-2324-graphproject/report./sections/01-concept/index.md

 Overall, the Graph Website stands as a significant resource in the realm of education, promoting a deeper appreciation for mathematics through visual exploration and interactive learning experiences.

 ### Cost Analysis and Financial Model

-1. Initial Development and Setup Costs
+**1. Initial Development and Setup Costs**
 The initial phase of developing the Graph Website will involve costs for development, hosting, and maintenance.
 Here's a breakdown:

-Website Development: €5,000 (for hiring developers and designers) Hosting Services: €50/month (~€600/year)
+-Website Development: €5,000 (for hiring developers and designers) -Hosting Services: €50/month (~€600/year)
-Domain Name Registration: €20/year
+-Domain Name Registration: €20/year
-Marketing and Launch: €2,000 (advertisements, social media campaigns) Software and Tools: €1,000 (licenses, graph plotting tools, etc.)
+-Marketing and Launch: €2,000 (advertisements, social media campaigns) -Software and Tools: €1,000 (licenses, graph plotting tools, etc.)
-Total Initial Costs: €8,620
+-Total Initial Costs: €8,620

 **2. Ongoing Operational Costs**
 These will include costs associated with maintaining and improving the website, marketing, and any backend infrastructure:

-Server Maintenance and Hosting: €600/year
+-Server Maintenance and Hosting: €600/year
-Customer Support: €1,200/year
+-Customer Support: €1,200/year
-Marketing and Advertising: €1,500/year (continuous campaigns) Software Updates and Development: €3,000/year
+-Marketing and Advertising: €1,500/year (continuous campaigns) -Software Updates and Development: €3,000/year
-Total Ongoing Costs: €6,300/year
+-Total Ongoing Costs: €6,300/year

 **Revenue Generation Model**
 I plan to generate revenue through advertisements: